-On 1 July 2019, the National Indigenous Australians Agency (NIAA) was established as a separate entity to the Department of the Prime Minister and Cabinet.
-The IAS Evaluation Framework, released in February 2018 moved to NIAA to guide evaluation of programs and activities under the IAS.
+On 1 July 2019, the National Indigenous Australians Agency (NIAA) was established.
+In February 2018, the Department of the Prime Minister and Cabinet released an Evaluation Framework to guide evaluation of programs and activities under the Indigenous Advancement Strategy (IAS).
 The Evaluation Framework aims to: